User Centred Design

 Brief description of the Unit

 User Centred Design introduces students to the fundamental techniques and strategies involved with design thinking and problem solving, with an emphasis on analysing and resolving IT problems in particular.
 Students are expected to develop a sound methodological approach to problem solving that will equip them to propose, develop, implement, and evaluate solutions to problems fundamental to the IT industry, aligned with the activities undertaken by Service Designers and other IT occupations.
-Key to this process is developing confidence, resilience and perseverance in team-based environments, basic IT modelling and algorithm development.
+Key to this process is developing confidence, resilience and perseverance in team-based environments and basic IT modelling.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)